 The Fire Lord's magnificent flagship glided swiftly through the choppy waters as a light rain fell upon the great ocean.
-Gazing out into the sea from the small porthole in his cabin, Zuko watched with wary eyes as gray clouds swirled above them and small waves brush against the side of the metal ship.
+Gazing out into the sea from the small porthole in his cabin, Zuko watched with wary eyes as gray clouds swirled above them and small waves brushed against the side of the metal ship.
 Flashes of the last storm surfaced in his mind and his expression turned grim.
 However, once he was satisfied that it was no huge storm that could cause them trouble, he returned to his desk where his uncle was sitting on one of the chairs before it with a deep frown on his face.
 Zuko sat on his chair and waited patiently as Iroh processed everything he had recounted from the time Katara and he washed to shore, their encounter with Jianguo, having their bending blocked, their escape, the old couple's hospitality, the village, and finally ended with the day Iroh had found them with the help of Jun and her shirshu.

 His room had been cleaned and tidied up, one would never have guessed that it once had been a complete disaster due to the last storm.
 Zuko leaned back in his seat and again glanced at the window were the only thing he could make out was the gray of the sky.

 After reassuring the colony's governor about the Fire Lord's wellbeing and paying Jun her reward money so she could be on her way—much to Iroh's disappointment—they were finally on their way to the Fire Nation and would be arriving in a few days.
 Zuko had sent a message to his Council and a letter to his mother to reassure them that he and Katara were fine.
 Katara had also sent a message to her family, though she only wrote that both Zuko and she were all right and were on their way to Zuko's palace.
 He wondered how Katara's family would react when they learned the whole truth.